-OFFICIAL ANNOUNCEMENT: POSTPONEMENT OF THE II COLLOQUIUM JESEDU-JOGJA2020.
+OFFICIAL ANNOUNCEMENT: NEW DATES FOR THE COLLOQUIUM.
 READ THE FULL ANNOUNCEMENT HERE

 II COLLOQUIUM JESEDU-Jogja2020 is an international gathering for the leadership teams of our Jesuit schools.
 The first Colloquium was held in Boston, USA in 2012.